powerhousepro69/videoinfox/readme.md

        - Move Line to reorder playlists in the play queue.
        - Remove Line to remove playlists from the play queue.
        - Remove Dupes to remove duplicate playlists from the play queue.
+       - Rebuild Queue to rebuild the play queue after one or more of the above 3 options are run.
        - Clear Queue out the play queue.